It is important to ensure that a driver's health status does not increase their risk of crashing.

 The online videos will provide you with a solid base of information and knowledge that will allow you to participate fully in the workshop

-The workshop will take place in RCPI, Setanta Place, Dublin 2 on 7 November 2019 and will focus on the practical skills and complex decisions involved in assessing medical fitness to drive.
+This virtual workshop will take place online on Thursday, 21 October 2021 and will focus on the practical skills and complex decisions involved in assessing medical fitness to drive.

 On successful completion of this examination you will be awarded with a Certificate in Traffic Medicine.